 - Cooking time - Because you have to boil the beef for a while to make the broth, the traditional yukgaejang takes at least a couple of hours to make.
 But my vegan mushroom yukgaejang can be ready in 30 minutes!

 Different types of mushrooms take the place of beef in making this soup.
 Oyster mushroom has a soft texture like a tender piece of meat yet withstands the boiling process.
 Shiitake mushroom is great for creating a savory broth.
 Enoki mushroom, which is an optional ingredient, will give additional texture to the soup.
 It resembles the stringy texture of meat and great in many different types of Korean soup.

-Rice – Sushi rice/short-grain rice is what Korean people eat on daily bases.
+- Rice - Sushi rice/short-grain rice is what Korean people eat on daily basis.
 You can add the cooked rice to the bowl and mix it before eating.
 Korean people tend to put an entire bowl of rice in the soup and finish the whole thing!

-Other side dishes – A traditional Korean meal consists of a bowl of rice, soup, a main dish, and different side dishes.
+- Other side dishes/banchan - A traditional Korean meal consists of a bowl of rice, soup, a main dish, and different side dishes (also known as banchan).
 In this case, my vegan mushroom yukgaejang soup is the main dish.
 Other than Kimchi, you can serve your meal with spicy braised potato, teriyaki tofu, and shishito pepper and mushroom stir fry (they are all vegan-friendly side dishes).

 Warnings for the soup!!

 - Do NOT wear white clothes when eating this soup.
 As you can see in the photos, the soup is full of chili oil.
 When you slurp and fish out delicious vegetables and mushrooms to eat, it will splash the soup and the oil.
 We don't want to have permanent red stains on our shirt, do we?